OrenScheer/Find-My-Representatives/README.md

 <img src="App icon.png" width="20%">

-An Android app written in Kotlin to help Canadians find their elected representatives, using their postal code or their current device location.
+An Android app written in Kotlin that helps Canadians find their elected representatives, using only their postal code or their current device location.

 <img src="Screenshot_20200731-011548_Find My Representatives.jpg" width="30%">